S Apodis

-HD 133444 has been known to be a variable star since 1896.
+HD 133444 was discovered to be a variable star by Williamina Fleming, who examined images of the star on 58 photographic plates taken from 1889 through 1895.
+The discovery was announced in 1896.
+Annie Jump Cannon included the star, with its variable star designation S Apodis, in her 1907 Second Catalogue of Variable Stars.
 However, its nature as a carbon star was not observed until 1967 by astronomer Brian Warner.
 In 1973, HD 133444 was listed as a R Coronae Borealis variable.
 These are extremely hydrogen-deficient supergiants thought to have arisen as the result of the merger of two white dwarfs and fewer than 100 have been discovered as of 2013.
 A decade later, S Apodis was observed to have a change it its pulsation mode.